 - 1. The pinna modifies sound behind you so you can localize front/back. - The eardrum is connected via bones in the middle ear to the membrane of the cochlea.
-(It protects the cochlea from water, bacteria, Q-tips.) - Phase-locked delay line carries low frequencies from cochlea to nucleus laminaris.
+(It protects the cochlea from water, bacteria, Q-tips.) - 3.
+Phase-locked delay line carries low frequencies from cochlea to nucleus laminaris.
 The difference in phase helps triangulate the sound source in binaural audition.
-(It only works for waves larger than 1/2 size of your head.) - 4.
-Vibrations in the cochlea vibrate small/med/large cilia in the basilar membrane.(These are killed when you go to a concert; the ringing tone afterward is tinnitus.) - 5.
+(It only works for waves larger than 1/2 size of your head.) - Vibrations in the cochlea resonate in locations proportional to wavelength of sound (High sounds w. short wavelength near entrance, low sounds w. long wavelength further in. - 5.
+Vibrations in the cochlea vibrate small/med/large cilia in the basilar membrane.(These are killed when you go to a concert; the ringing tone afterward is tinnitus.) - 6.
 Cilia in the basilar membrane are connected to neurons.